Homemade Pappardelle Pasta Recipe

-Homemade Pappardelle Pasta.
-A simple traditional egg pasta dough made with all-purpose flour, semolina, and eggs!
-Made traditionally or naturally colored (pink!) with beet puree.
+Learn how to make homemade pappardelle pasta at home.
+This simple traditional egg pasta dough is made with all-purpose flour, semolina, and eggs.
+Make a traditional version or naturally color the dough (pink!) with beet puree.

 Pasta is my love language.